curl/curl/docs/WEBSOCKET.md

 Here are the reasons why I have decided to move forward with WebSocket in curl **without using libWebSocket**:

-- doxygen generated docs only makes them very hard to navigate.
+- doxygen generated docs only makes them hard to navigate.
 No tutorial, no clearly written explanatory pages for specific functions.

 - seems (too) tightly integrated with a specific TLS library, while we want to support WebSocket with whatever TLS library libcurl was already made to